writethedocspodcast/writethedocspodcast.github.io/pages/submit-recordings.md

 4. Customize the tags with your own values.
 5. Submit the pull request.
 6. To upload your audio files, you can FTP them into the writethedocspodcast directory.
 Contact us on the [WTD Slack channel](https://writethedocs.slack.com/messages/podcast) for the FTP info.
 Alternatively, contact us [another way](/contact/).

-You can also reach out to us on the .